-His recommendations were not legally binding, had no enforcement mechanism, and the extent to which they were implemented was entirely the decision of the recipient State.
-However, as an instrument of the OSCE, the HCNM represented all OSCE States, which gave a degree of "weight" to his recommendations, and the OSCE leadership, organizations such as the European Union, and other OSCE States reinforced them.
+His recommendations were not legally binding, had no enforcement mechanisms, and the extent to which they were implemented was entirely the decision of the recipient State.
+However, as an instrument of the OSCE, the HCNM represented all of the OSCE States, which gave increased weight to his recommendations, and the OSCE leadership, organizations such as the EU, and other OSCE States reinforced them.